Erythema migrans: Southern tick-associated rash illness

 Southern tick-associated rash illness (STARI) produces a similar rash pattern although it develops more quickly and is smaller.
 This erythema is also sometimes called erythema migrans or EM.
 The associated infectious agent has not been determined.
 Antibiotic treatment resolves the illness quickly.

 Treatment

-Both Lyme disease and STARI can be treated with antibiotics, particularly doxycycline.

-Amoxicillin in children less than 8 years of age.
+Both Lyme disease and STARI can be treated with antibiotics, particularly doxycycline, or amoxicillin in children less than 8 years of age.

 History

 In a 1909 meeting of the Swedish Society of Dermatology, Arvid Afzelius first presented research about an expanding, ring-like lesion he had observed.
 Afzelius published his work 12 years later and speculated the rash came from the bite of an Ixodes tick, meningitic symptoms and signs in a number of cases and that both sexes were affected.
 This rash was known as erythema chronicum migrans, the skin rash found in early-stage Lyme disease.

 In the 1920s, French physicians Garin and Bujadoux described a patient with meningoencephalitis, painful sensory radiculitis, and erythema migrans following a tick bite, and they postulated the symptoms were due to a spirochetal infection.
 In the 1940s, German neurologist Alfred Bannwarth described several cases of chronic lymphocytic meningitis and polyradiculoneuritis, some of which were accompanied by erythematous skin lesions.